sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ## Overview

-This sample demonstrates how to deploy logging components with TLS enabled.

-All communication within the cluster between the logging components takes place through TLS-enabled connections.

-The `TLS_ENABLE` environment variable controls whether connections from the user to Kibana use TLS.
+Communication between the logging components within the cluster always takes place through TLS-enabled connections.
+This sample demonstrates how to deploy enable TLS for connections between the user (or an ingress object) and Kibana.
+The `TLS_ENABLE` environment variable controls whether connections to Kibana use TLS.

 ## Using This Sample

 You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the
-[main README](../../README.md#customization) to for information about the customization process.
+[main README](../../../README.md#customization) to for information about the customization process.

 The customization files in this sample provide a starting point for the customization files for a deployment that supports logging with TLS enabled.